mtvillwock/front-end-challenge/readme.md

 ## Styling

-- Set Bootstrap columns to responsively show 1, 2, or 3 products per row depending on size of user's viewport and to have products "slide" into place when the product preceding it is deleted.
+- Used Bootstrap columns to responsively show different number of products per row depending on user's viewport and to have products "slide" into place when the product preceding it is deleted.
 - Set font-sizes as requested.
 - Used Bootstrap `cards` class to display products.
 - Imported Bootstrap Glyphicons for "X" to remove products.